 A yellowing leaf is a sign that the leaf is irrevocably dying.
-Since, yellowing leaves are still technically alive, they pull vital nutrients from the roots that could be used to feed the healthy leaves.
+Since yellowing leaves are still technically alive, they pull vital nutrients from the roots that could be used to feed the healthy leaves.
 In situations like this, it's best to cut your losses and prune the dying leaves.
 Holding on to yellowing leaves will only be detrimental to the overall health of the plant.
-Likewise, when your ends are split, knotted or otherwise damaged, it's simply time for a trim.
-Split ends will travel up the hair shaft, causing the healthy parts to fray.
-Furthermore, the healthy ends can get tangled up in knotted ends causing you to have to cut more hair than originally needed.
-In a nut shell, holding on to unhealthy ends will only wreak havoc on the overall health of your hair.
+Likewise, when you have tangled, damaged or split ends, it's simply time for a trim.
+Split ends will travel up the shaft, causing the healthy parts to fray.
+Furthermore, healthy hair can get tangled up in knotted ends causing you to have to cut more hair than originally needed.
+In a nutshell, holding on to damaged hair will only wreak havoc on the overall health of your hair.

 Gardeners know that only a small effort is needed beautifying the leaves and flowers of plants.
 It's not essential to polish and shine them - if the roots are happy then the leaves and flowers will be happy.
 However, when it comes to our hair, we tend to spend the majority of our time tending to our locks above the scalp.
 We cleanse, condition and groom them when this effort would be better spent watching what we eat, scalp massaging and ensuring that our scalp is clean and healthy.
 Not to say that we should neglect our hair, but our primary focus should be on the scalp.
 If our scalp (and therefore, our roots) is healthy, our hair will follow suit.